thephpleague/commonmark/README.md

 ## Performance Benchmarks

-You can compare the performance of **commonmark-php** to other popular parsers by running the included benchmark tool:
+You can compare the performance of **league/markdown** to other popular parsers by running the included benchmark tool:

 ``` bash
 $ ./tests/benchmark/benchmark.php